WHAT IS A COMPLETE SET OF 1987 TOPPS BASEBALL CARDS WORTH

 To give an estimate of value, it’s important to first understand the different grade levels cards can receive.
 The standard grading scale used is the 10-point scale from Professional Sports Authenticator (PSA) and Beckett Grading Services (BGS).
 On this scale, a card in Near Mint-Mint (NM-MT) condition would grade between 7-10.
 Anything 6 or below is considered worn.
 Most complete 1987 Topps sets on the secondary market today would grade somewhere between Good-Very Good (G-VG), or 4-6 on the scale.

-Read also: BEST BASEBALL CARDS OF 2020
+Read also: 2019 TOPPS BASEBALL CARDS MOST VALUABLE

 In G-VG condition, a well-centered 1987 Topps complete base set with no stars or rookies could fetch between $300-$500.
 This assumes the cards are all present with minor flaws like light edge wear or small surface scuffs.
 If several key cards grade a bit higher around EX-NM, the set could reach $600-800.
 Now, finding a complete 1987 set all NM/MT 7 or above would be extremely rare and valuable, potentially reaching $2,000-$3,000 given the sheer number of high grade cards needed.